Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 If the user clicks **submit** without submitting any data, an error message should appear that hightligts the required fields to be filled out.

 I added this form validation by including the html5 attribute **required**.

 ### **Footer:**
 If the user clicks on the social media link, it will open the clients social media account in a new tab.

 # Bugs
-1. **Bug** - Getting the font color/background color for the navigation so it was visible above the hero image.
-Most font colors faded into the hero image.
-* **Fix** - color code #f16c6b and #00BFFF works best for the navigation with a transparent backgrounf.
+During this project the main bugs I in encountered was with the navigation.
+See below for a detailed explanation.
+### **Navigation Bugs:**
+1. **Bug 1-Background Color-**
+     *  As I wanted to have the navigation bar to be fixed on top of the **hero** image the first bug I encountered was finding a background color for the Navigation that also complimented the hero image.
+I did not like the solid background colors as I felt that this was too harsh on the hero image.

+    **The Fix:**
+    * I decieded to use a transparent background using rgba(0, 0, 0, 0.6) code.
+This does not cover anyof the hero image.

+2. **Bug 2-Font Color-**
+     * As I decided to go with the transparent background for the navigation this then caused difficulty finding the color to use for the navigation links.
+The traditional colors such as black and white blended into the hero image so these were not suitable.
+    As most of the images on the website consists of the colours pink, green, blue and purple I started playing with these colors for the navigation links on [color picker](https://htmlcolorcodes.com/color-picker/).

+    **The Fix:**
+    * I settled for the colors **#f16c6b** for the nav links and nav brand and the color **#00BFFF** for the hover effect as I felt these stood out onto of the hero image best.

+3. **Bug 2-Toggle Bar -**
-2. **Bug**-The navigation toggle button was too large on phones and small devices-It covered too much of the hero image.
+     * The navigation toggle button was too large on phones and small devices as it covered too much of the hero image.

+    **The Fix:**
-* **Fix**-Added the Font Awesome 'bars' icon.
+    * I replaced the toggle icon with the [Font Awesome](https://fontawesome.com/icons?d=gallery&q=bar) *bars* icon.